SEI-R-4-24/u3_lesson_deploying_django_app_to_fly.io/README.md

 * <b>Choose an app name:</b> this will be your dedicated fly.dev subdomain.
 * <b>Select the organization:</b> you can create a new organization or deploy to your personal account (connect to your Fly account, visible only to you).
 * <b>Choose the region for deployment:</b> Fly.io initially suggests the closest to you, you can choose another region if you prefer.
 * <b>Set up a Postgres database cluster:</b> flyctl offers a single node "Development" config that is designed so we can turn it into a high-availability cluster by adding a second instance in the same region.
 [Fly Postgres is a regular app you deploy on Fly.io, not a managed database](https://fly.io/docs/postgres/getting-started/what-you-should-know/).
+    * Select Y for the first question: Would you like to set up a Postgresql database now?
+Yes
+    *  Select Y for the question: Scale single node pg to zero after one hour?
+Yes
+    * Select N for the question: Would you like to set up an Upstash Redis database now?
+No
 * If you use Neon.tech to host your database you can select N to all the database question, [you will have to add your connection variables by updating your secrets. ](https://fly.io/docs/reference/secrets/#setting-secrets)

 This is what it looks like when we run fly launch: